 Sweetwaters Game Reserve

 The privately owned 24,000 acre Sweetwaters game reserve and chimpanzee sanctuary has an abundance of wildlife and tropical vegetation and enjoys magnificent views across the bush to the snow-capped peaks of Mount Kenya.
-It boast all of the “Big 5″ game – Lion, Elephant, Rhino, Leopard and Buffalo.
-Only 250 kilometres north of Nairobi, or two-and-a-half hours’ drive on a good highway, the reserve is easily accessible and has the highest density of wildlife per square kilometre of any game park or reserve in Kenya.
-(Read More…)
+It boast all of the “Big 5” game – Lion, Elephant, Rhino, Leopard and Buffalo.
+Only 250 kilometres north of Nairobi, or two-and-a-half hours’ drive on a good highway, the reserve is easily accessible and has the highest density of wildlife per square kilometre of any game …

 Amboseli National Park